theajmalrazaq/Connect-4/README.md

 3. If you choose to play:
     - Enter the names for Player 1 and Player 2.
-    - Take turns dropping your discs into the grid.
+    - Take turns By Selecting Column.
-    - Connect four discs of your color to win.
+    - Connect four Symbol To Win

 ## Features